WDI-DTLA-41/project_01_build_a_game/README.md

 - Push 'Play' until cards match triggering 'WAR'
 - Game is over once one player has all cards.
 - The 'Reset' button can be pushed to start the game over.
+- This game is MOBILE!
+View on laptops, tablets, and phones

 ####Rules of the Game###
 1. Deck of cards is shuffled and divided in two piles (26 cards for two players).